latanas/moonsprite/README.md

-# DES310 Moonsprite group project
+# Moonsprite Team Project
-DES310 was a team game development module at Abertay University.
-We worked to create a serious game (Weather Ready or Not), working with an academic tutor, and supporting a client project proposal (British Red Cross).
+DES310 was a game development module at Abertay University.
+We worked as team "Moonsprite" to create the serious game "Weather Ready or Not" based on a client proposal by British Red Cross.
 Extracts from the official description can be found below.

 ## Module Description
 Individual students will be expected to contribute to their team by taking on a professional role suited to their area of study.
 As part of the module, all students will be expected to: communicate with clients and relevant stakeholders; participate in pitching and presentations; research and test technical pipelines; create project documentation and planning materials; and contribute to the iterative design and development of a final interactive prototype.